eclipse-archived/codewind-vscode/README.md

 - [**Toggle auto build**](https://www.eclipse.org/codewind/mdt-vsc-commands-project.html): Toggle project auto build and manually initiate project builds.
 - [**Enable or disable project** and **Show project overview**](https://www.eclipse.org/codewind/mdt-vsc-commands-project.html): Disable, enable, and delete projects.

-## Building Codewind from the source
-1. Clone the `codewind` repository.
-2. Clone the `codewind-vscode` repo.
-3. Run the `./script/build.sh` script to run the Codewind build, or run the `./run.sh` script to build and start Codewind.
-4. Run the plug-in by following the instructions in **Developing**.

 ## Developing
 - To host the extension yourself so you can develop or debug it, clone this repository and run the **Extension** launch in `dev/.vscode/launch.json`.
 See [Developing Extensions](https://code.visualstudio.com/docs/extensions/developing-extensions) for more information.
 - If not run using the **Extension** launch, the tools will pull the latest Codewind release tag, eg. `0.3` (see [`DEFAULT_CW_TAG`](https://github.com/eclipse/codewind-vscode/blob/master/dev/src/codewind/connection/InstallerWrapper.ts)).
 To run against the latest development version of Codewind: